Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Bills are due 20 days from the statement date.
 10 days past the due date, your account is past due and a $10 late charge is applied to the account.
 10 days after the past due date, your account is subject to disconnection.
 To avoid disconnection on past due balances, do not drop off payments, please call or stop by to make a payment

 Payments made from invalid or insufficient accounts will be assessed returned charges and the payment must be resubmitted.
 Returned payments from past due or delinquent accounts will be disconnected without notice and subject to additional fees.
 Contact us immediately to avoid disruption in service.

 Payments made from insufficient funds accounts will be assessed returned charges and the payment must be made by either cash, credit or debit card.
 3 returned payments will place the account on a cash-only status for one year.

-If you experience problems or delays through the postal service, sign up to receive a bill via email through our online website or through our office.
-If you do not receive a printed bill, you may also view your statement through our online payment website, available 24-hours a day or call our office during business hours 386-506-5720.
+If you experience problems or delays through the postal service, sign up to receive a bill via email by calling Customer Service at 386-506-5720 or through our office.

 Please note that not receiving your bill does not relieve you of the responsibility to pay your bill.
 Payments received after the due date are subject to late penalties and disconnection of service.

-10 days after the past due date, your account is subject to disconnection.
+20 days past the due date, your account is subject to disconnection.
 You must contact us via phone or in person to restore your service.

 Once your account has been tagged for disconnection, you will incur a $40 service charge whether your water is turned off or not.
 To re-connect service, you must have a zero balance.
 This includes any fees or outstanding bills that have been rendered, not just the past due balance.